 I completed residency training in internal medicine in June 2013, and have moved from Oregon to Hawai'i to take a position at a local hospital in Honolulu.
 Thus, I have changed my call sign from W7NX to KH6NX.
 Medicine is a second career for me.
 Previously I was an electrical engineer.
 I designed high speed computers, cameras, and radios during most of my career.
 In addition to my medical degree, I also hold a BS and MS in electrical engineering.
 My graduate work was in RF and microwave engineering and electromagnetics.

 I enjoy home brewing, working DX, and I operate mainly CW.
 I enjoy contesting.
 If I am not working, I will usually be on the air for all major CW contests, either from my station or from KH6YY's super station on the North Shore.
 My primary station is an old FT-1000MP and an old TS-570DG in reserve.
 I have an FT-817 and FT-857D for portable work.
 The primary amp is a Yaesu VL-1000 (Quadra).
-The VL-1000 is a recent acquisition for me and has a few issues I am working on.
-My backup amp is a Drake L7 which worked flawlessly for years, except for once when one of the capacitors in the power supply exploded in a shower of sparks.
-This was repaired with the rebuild kit from Harbach Electronics and operation is again flawless.
+My backup amp is a Drake L7, which worked flawlessly for years, except for once when one of the capacitors in the power supply exploded in a shower of sparks.
+This was repaired with a rebuild kit from Harbach Electronics and operation is again flawless.
 I can highly recommend the L4/L7 power supply rebuild kit they sell, if you are trying to keep one of these great old amps running.
 My main antenna is 3 element tribander at 40 feet stacked with a 3 element 6M yagi at 45 feet.
 I have a fixed dipole with feed point auto-tuner for 160/80/30/17/12 and a rotatable trap dipole for 40M as part of the tribander.